Hyperparameter Optimization in Machine Learning: Hypergradients via Iterative Differentiation

-Note that $\Phi$ depends both explicitly and via $s_{t-1}$, and $\lambda$ might contain parameters related to the optimizer itself such as the learning rate.
+Note that $\Phi$ depends on $\lambda$ both explicitly and implicitly via $s_{t-1}$.
+Also, $\lambda$ might contain quantities related to the optimizer itself, such as the learning rate.
 As an example, the dynamics (\ref{eq:dynamics}) for stochastic gradient descent with momentum are

 where $\mu$ and $\eta$ are the momentum term and the learning rate, and may be included in $\lambda$ if desired.